National Advertising Division Finds Certain Boxed Water is Better® Environmental Claims Supported; Recommends Others be Modified or Discontinued

 Job Title: Media Relations

-During the proceeding, GuruNanda informed NAD that it discontinued its sensitivity claims.
-NAD will treat the discontinued claims, for compliance purposes, as though NAD recommended they be discontinued.
+During the challenge, Ezra voluntarily permanently discontinued all of the challenged claims.
+The voluntarily discontinued claims will be treated, for compliance purposes, as though NAD recommended they be discontinued.

 All BBB National Programs case decision summaries can be found in the case decision library.
 For the full text of NAD, NARB, and CARU decisions, subscribe to the online archive.
-This press release shall not be used for advertising or promotional purposes.
+Per NAD/NARB Procedures, this release may not be used for promotional purposes.

-About BBB National Programs: BBB National Programs, a non-profit organization, is the home of U.S. independent industry self-regulation, currently operating more than a dozen globally recognized programs that have been helping enhance consumer trust in business for more than 50 years.
-These programs provide third-party accountability and dispute resolution services that address existing and emerging industry issues, create a fairer playing field for businesses, and a better experience for consumers.
+About BBB National Programs: BBB National Programs, a non-profit organization, is the home of U.S. independent industry self-regulation, currently operating more than 20 globally recognized programs that have been helping enhance consumer trust in business for more than 50 years.
+These programs provide third-party accountability and dispute resolution services that address existing and emerging industry issues, create fair competition for businesses and a better experience for consumers.
 BBB National Programs continues to evolve its work and grow its impact by providing business guidance and fostering best practices in arenas such as advertising, child-and-teen-directed marketing, data privacy, dispute resolution, automobile warranty, technology, and emerging areas.
 To learn more, visit bbbprograms.org.

-About the National Advertising Division: The National Advertising Division of BBB National Programs provides independent self-regulation and dispute resolution services, guiding the truthfulness of advertising across the U.S. The National Advertising Division reviews national advertising in all media and its decisions set consistent standards for advertising truth and accuracy, delivering meaningful protection to consumers and leveling the playing field for business
+About the National Advertising Division: The National Advertising Division (NAD) of BBB National Programs provides independent self-regulation and dispute resolution services, guiding the truthfulness of advertising across the U.S. NAD reviews national advertising in all media and its decisions set consistent standards for advertising truth and accuracy, delivering meaningful protection to consumers and promoting fair competition for business.

 Contact Information